 Meat Free Comfort Food

-With this in mind, we have taken 2 classic dishes and made a lighter version that will satisfy your taste buds and reduce your meat intake.
+We at WorkScore are huge advocates of meat reduction and so with this in mind, we have taken 2 classic dishes and made a lighter version that will satisfy your taste buds and reduce your meat intake.

 Veggie burger: A healthy twist on a classic burger.

 - 1 x can of lentils or chickpeas drained and rinsed